lifebit-ai/relate/docs/usage.md

 nextflow run lifebit-ai/relate --input ..
 ```

-This will launch the pipeline with the `docker` configuration profile.
+This will launch the pipeline with the `standard` configuration profile.
 See below for more information about profiles.

 Note that the pipeline will create the following files in your working directory: